 At the head of the parade walks a red robed figure, “le regidor”, warning the crowds of the procession’s approach by intermittently ringing an iron bell as he leads the penitents to the gallows.

-The wearing of the black and red hooded robes (orcaparutxe) was to prevent criminals being recognized and ‘lynched’ in the streets as pay back for crimes committed.
+The wearing of the black and red hooded robes (or caparutxe) was to prevent criminals being recognised and ‘lynched’ in the streets as pay back for crimes committed.
 Prisoners, penitents, (there to give solace to the person about to die), and executioner were all hooded for maximum confusion.

 Over the years the Sanch has become a great crowd puller and a fabulous photo opportunity but for the ‘penitents’ carrying crosses, crucifixes and religious statues weighing up to thirty to fifty kilos, this re- enactment of Christ’s Passion is real enough.